dec1costello/Golf/TOUR_Championship_2011/README.md

 ## Applying xS Model

+Now that we have a strokes gained stacked machine learning model for a shot per shot basis, implementing it is crucial for gaining valuable insights into golf performance.
+This model, built upon a foundation of comprehensive data analysis and predictive modeling, offers a multifaceted view of a golfer's gameplay.
+By harnessing various machine learning techniques, such as ensemble learning and feature importance analysis, the model can provide nuanced insights into performance trends, strengths, and areas for improvement.
+Utilizing the model post-training enables golf analysts, coaches, and players to extract actionable insights, optimize strategies, and refine skills.
+Ultimately, leveraging a strokes gained stacked ML model empowers stakeholders to make informed decisions, enhance performance, and drive success on the golf course.

 ### [SG per Shot](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/DGvsCG.ipynb)

 Now that we have a reliable model, we can use it to identify a player's strengths and weaknesses by subtracting Expected Strokes (xS) from the result of each shot to give us true Strokes Gained (SG).
 This plot displays Baddeley's SG by shot type, providing a clear visualization of his performance across different lies and distances.